bmatsuo/lmdb-go/README.md

 The lmdb-go project aims for complete coverage of the LMDB C API (within reason).
 Some notable features and optimizations that are supported:

-- Idiomatic subtransactions ("sub-updates") that do not disrupt thread locking.
+- Idiomatic subtransactions ("sub-updates") that allow the batching of updates.

 - Batch IO on databases utilizing the `MDB_DUPSORT` and `MDB_DUPFIXED` flags.